Research Subject Payments Policy

 - meals

-- Reimbursement amounts under $50.00 do not require supporting documents (that is, receipts).
-Reimbursement amounts $50.00 or more require documentation supporting the amount being reimbursed.
+- Reimbursement amounts under $50.00 do not require supporting documentation in the form of receipts.
+Reimbursement amounts of $50.00 or more require a receipt or other documentation supporting the amount being reimbursed.

 Special Situations